Cerest/IQTMaterials/Module 6: Testing.md

 }
 ```

 6. Let us first test whether or not our GetArea function in Triangle.cs is functioning properly.
 First, we need to add `using Classes;` to the top of our testing class file.
-This tells Visual Studio to know where to look.
+This tells Visual Studio where to look.
 6. Next, let us do some renaming.
 This step isn't needed but helps us organize our class files once our testing suite grows large in more complicated projects.
-Firstly, rename the file `UnitTest1.cs` to `TriangleTest.cs`.
+Firstly, rename the file `UnitTest1.cs` to `TriangleTest.cs` by right clicking on it in the solution explorer.
 Then rename TestMethod1 to `GetAreaTest`.
 This communicates that every test in the TriangleTest Class *probably* has to do with triangles and that GetAreaTest *probably* tests the GetArea method.
 6. Instantiate a new triangle inside GetAreaTest().
 Name it anything you like.
     1. Doing `var aCuteTriangle = new Triangle()` doesn't work.
 Why?
     1. Doing `var aCuteTriangle = new Triangle(3, 4, 5)` could get you the error "Is inaccessible due to its protection level."
 Why would someone get this error?